-As a Doctor of Applied Social Research student in the School of Applied Social Science you will follow a programme of study that will allow you to develop your skills as a researcher before working with experienced supervisors on the conduct of an original piece of research.
+As a Doctor of Applied Social Research student in the Faculty of Social Sciences you will follow a programme of study that will allow you to develop your skills as a researcher before working with experienced supervisors on the conduct of an original piece of research.

 Our Professional Doctorate programme is very flexible - you are able to take a tailored pathway through your studies.
 Currently there are six professional pathways: Housing; Social Work; Dementia Studies; Drug and Alcohol Studies; Crime and Criminal Justice and Social Research.
 In the taught components of the programme, each route allows you to work together with other professionals to build key research skills while also deepening your professional development through a range of specialist options.
 You will then complete an assignment based on a professional project within the workplace.
 This will connect your research skills and real-world experience, encouraging you to engage reflexively at an advanced level over your professional role and practice.
 The thesis then provides an opportunity for advanced research on a topic of your choice.

 Studying for a degree means learning in different ways; managing your own time; conducting research; mastering new computer skills.
 We have the facilities and advice on hand to help you do all this - and do it well.